ceph/ceph/doc/rbd/iscsi-initiator-esx.rst

 #.
 From vSphere, open the Storage Adapters, on the Configuration tab.
 Right click
    on the iSCSI Software Adapter and select Properties.

 #.
+In the General tab click the "Advanced" button and in the "Advanced Settings"
+   set RecoveryTimeout to 25.

+#.
 If CHAP was setup on the iSCSI gateway, in the General tab click the "CHAP…​"
    button.
 If CHAP is not being used, skip to step 4.